 To return to the topic of studying: Continue reading

-#5 on the list of Required Documents for Application to a Master’s Program: an updated curriculum vitae (résumé).
-According to the explanatory note, a CV is “an overview of your personal details, and your educational and professional background”.
+#5 on the list of Required Documents for Application to this Master’s Program is an updated curriculum vitae (résumé).
+According to the explanatory note, a curriculum vitae is “an overview of your personal details, and your educational and professional background”.

-I wonder: should someone who doesn’t know what a CV is even be allowed to apply for a postgraduate degree?
-Also, why specify that the résumé has to be updated – isn’t that kind of obvious?
+I wonder: should someone who doesn’t know what a resume is even be allowed to apply for a postgraduate degree?
+Also, why specify that the resume has to be updated – isn’t that kind of obvious?
 No, prospective student, don’t send us the Comic Sans MS document you wrote in Microsoft Word 97 with nothing but some babysitting to boast.
 We want experience!
 We want extracurricular activities!
-We want sweat, unpaid internships, after-school jobs in shoe stores and downtown cafés—anything to prove your dedication to responsibility and hard work!
+We want sweat, unpaid internships, after-school jobs in shoe stores and downtown cafes—anything to prove your dedication to responsibility and hard work!

 While the world is celebrating the birthday of Baby Jeebus, as my brother calls him (merry Christmas everyone!), I’m secretly looking forward to New Year already.
-It’s thé holiday for people who like lists, clean slates, and philosophical pondering.
+New Year’s Eve is the holiday for people who like lists, clean slates, and philosophical pondering.
 In recent years, I’ve gotten into the habit of writing an ‘end of year report’ just to have a coherent overview of what happened my life over the past twelve months.
 This report invariably includes an ‘art’ section – hey, I have to live up to the Bachelor of Arts title I’m receiving in a few weeks – with my favorite movies and books of the year.
 I thought, why not share?